‘BB19’ Spoilers: Who Hosted Jury Roundtable And Who Do Jurors Hate? Rumored Leak Reveals Who Could Win Game

-Near the end of every Big Brother season, a jury roundtable is held at which all of the evicted houseguests who are now jury members, get together with a former player leading the group, and discuss their thoughts about the players left in the game.
+Near the end of every Big Brother season, a jury roundtable is held at which all of the evicted houseguests who are now jury members get together with a former player leading the group, and discuss their thoughts about the players left in the game.
 According to a rumored leak from this event, jurors seem to be laser-focused on one player they seem to hate and definitely don’t want to see win the game.

 The leak comes from Big Brother fan site Hamsterwatch, which in the past has offered readers reliable information.
 According to the report, the jury roundtable was full of “bitter” jurors who have a clear loser, rather than a winner, in mind.